-4.2.14 Students who have not submitted their schedules and/or the program of changes by the deadline must submit a written request outlining the reasons
+4.5.1 Students who have not submitted their schedules and/or the program of changes by the deadline must submit a written request outlining the reasons for the delay to the teaching secretariat of the faculty/school.
+Approval of the request (i.e., joining the course late) is subject to approval by the teacher of the course.

-- for the delay to the teaching secretariat of the faculty/school.
-Approval of the request (i.e., joining the course late) is subject to approval by the teacher of the course. - 4.2.15 If the request for late submission of the schedule is approved, the student will be charged 2.5% of the tuition fee.
-This charge for late submission will be calculated and paid during the month when the schedule was submitted.
-Students who were late in submitting their schedules or change programs because of academic reasons or due to hospitalization, childbirth or reserve duty will be exempted from the lateness fee by the faculty teaching secretariat. - 4.2.16 Students have the right to appeal faculty decisions regarding lateness fees to the head of the Committee for Teaching Policy and Procedures.
-The appeal should be submitted in writing no later than two weeks after the faculty made the decision. - 4.2.17 Requests for exemption on economic grounds will be referred to the Financial Aid Department for expedited consideration.
-Recommendations will be given to the head of the Committee for Teaching Policy and Procedures. - 4.2.18 The fee for late submission of changes is NIS 10 for one change and not more than NIS 30 for all the changes. - 4.2.19 Changes in the course-work schedule which entail changing an existing course from one framework to another (such as defining a course as "extra" ["odef"] or "banked" ["meuchsan"] for a Master's degree, or a change of level in English or changing from one tutorial group to another) will not incur a lateness fee even if the change is made after the deadline. - 4.2.20 Students cannot reduce their course load or cancel their registration or reduce their due tuition after the deadline for changes.
-(In exceptional cases, it is possible to apply to the Tuition Appeals Committee in the Office of the Dean of Students.) - 4.2.21 A course in which students participated and were tested will not be recognized if it was not listed on their course-work schedule.
+4.5.2 Students have the right to appeal faculty decisions regarding lateness fees to the head of the Committee for Teaching Policy and Procedures.
+The appeal should be submitted in writing no later than two weeks after the faculty made the decision.

+4.5.3 Requests for exemption on economic grounds will be referred to the Financial Aid Department for expedited consideration.
+Recommendations will be given to the head of the Committee for Teaching Policy and Procedures.

+4.5.4 The fee for late submission of changes is NIS 10 for one change and not more than NIS 30 for all the changes.

+4.5.5 Changes in the course-work schedule which entail changing an existing course from one framework to another (such as defining a course as "extra" ["odef"] or "banked" ["meuchsan"] for a Master's degree, or a change of level in English or changing from one tutorial group to another) will not incur a lateness fee even if the change is made after the deadline.

+4.5.6 Students cannot reduce their course load or cancel their registration or reduce their due tuition after the deadline for changes.
+(In exceptional cases, it is possible to apply to the Tuition Appeals Committee in the Office of the Dean of Students.)

+4.5.7 A course in which students participated and were tested will not be recognized if it was not listed on their course-work schedule.
 The grade will be entered on their record of studies only with approval by the faculty.
 Students will be charged for this course in accordance with the regulations.